-My public essays and public discussions highlight ideas about the urban environment and how we interact and connect with nature in an unnatural world.
+My essays and public discussions highlight ideas about the urban environment and how we interact and connect with nature in an unnatural world.

 I love my air conditioning.
 But it’s complicated